wang-yang/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+#### The initial draw_line(), which draw several line on the image

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+1) I converted the images to grayscale

+![Grayscale][image1]

+2) I used gaussian filter to the grayscale image into blur image, which can suppress noise and can improve the effect when we do edges detection.

+![Blur][image2]

+3) I used Canny Edge Detection to get the raw line

+![Canny][image3]

+4) Then, I created a polygon mask region which is only covered the road to filter out the lines outside road.

+![Mask][image4]

+5) Use Hough algorithm to get solid lines

+![Hough][image5]

+After that, I draw the line on the image, as following

+![Pipeline1][image6]

+#### The improved version of draw_line2(), which draw only single line on the image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single on on each side, I grouped the lines into the left group and right group, then fit them into the left line and right line.
+Then draw them on the image.
+The code cell of this `draw_line2()` in `#3`.
+And the final result as follow:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+![Pipeline2][image7]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there are only few strips are visible, the slope of the lane is identified in an incorrect way.

-Another shortcoming could be ...
+Another shortcoming could be the region of interested is very sensible to position of the camera, many parameters have to be fine tuned when the position of camera changed.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to solve the above shortcoming.

-Another potential improvement could be to ...
+And my implementation failed to handle the challenge video.
+When the lane line is not a straight line, may need some method to generate curve line.